-Change of Majors/Second Degrees: Credits attempted and grades earned that do not count toward the new major will not be included in the determination of Satisfactory Academic Progress.
-However, it is the students' responsibility to inform the Financial Aid office of this change.
+Change of Majors: Credits attempted and grades earned that do not count toward the new major will not be included in the determination of Satisfactory Academic Progress.

 Probationary & Ineligible Status: Students who fail to meet the Satisfactory Academic Progress policy requirements will be placed on financial aid probation.
 Students continue to be eligible for financial aid while on financial aid probation.
 Students who fail to meet the minimum Satisfactory Academic Progress policy requirements by the end of their probationary period automatically become ineligible for financial aid.